 Love brings us back.
 Back to the start, back to today.
 The smiles we see in the dark.
 The little chuckles and moments we carry to the end.
 More names pour out in the silence for me: Damian Ficek, Steve Langmack, Ed Homeyer, Ricardo Barrazza.
 Men I served with and respected.
-These names, these people and the thousands of others that will not be lost on my heart.
+These names, these people, and the thousands of others will not be lost in my heart.

 My heart is with you.
 Truly.

 Wherever you are today, however you remember, please do not remember alone.
 Call a friend, call your family, or a neighbor.
 Draw close to someone who loves you, please.
 If you feel the weight of your loss today in such a way that is so heavy, so profound that it chokes out the love that our brothers and sisters displayed in their sacrifice, please call one of the resources below.

 “One for the Airborne Ranger in the Sky”